Using Google's Chart API to Create Pie Charts from a CSV and Shapefile

 10. Create a Center Point Inside Each Polygon

-We need to create a center point inside each of the voting boundary polygons for a pin to be placed so that an information window will pop up containing the chart.
+We need to create a center point within each voting boundary polygon for a pin, so that an information window containing the chart pops up.
 Add a CenterPointReplacer to the canvas and connect it to the Area Output port on the Dissolver.

 11. Extract the Coordinates to Store as Attributes